School of Music Admission

 Step Two: Schedule an Audition

-You must schedule your audition at least three weeks prior to your audition date.
+You must schedule your audition at least 15 days prior to your audition date.

 Step Three: Audition Day